Skip to main content

 Tie the Knot in the Off-Season

 When picking your wedding date, you might naturally gravitate toward peak wedding season — somewhere between May and October, in other words.
-The Knot says 80% of weddings took place in that window last year.
+The Knot says most weddings take place in that window.
 Since there’s greater demand for venues and vendors, prices are typically higher during peak wedding season.

 However, savvy couples can save significantly simply by getting married in the off-season.
 While December can be pricey because of holiday parties, the deep winter months of January, February, and March tend to have fewer events.
 That can be a real win-win: it’s cheaper and there are fewer couples to compete with for vendors and venues.